reference-architecture-ai/reference-architecture.ai/content/docs/bert-qa-benchmarking/index.md

 [extra]
 toc = true
-comments = true
+comments = false
 +++

-# Benchmarks for BERT Large Question Answering inference for RedisAI and RedisGears
 ## Summary of the article
-In this article, we will explore the challenges and opportunities of deployment a large BERT Question Answering Transformer model(bert-large-uncased-whole-word-masking-finetuned-squad) models inside Redis, from Huggingfac, where RedisGears and RedisAI perform a lot of heavy lifting while leveraging in-memory datastore Redis.
+In this article, we will explore the challenges and opportunities of deployment a large BERT Question Answering Transformer model(bert-large-uncased-whole-word-masking-finetuned-squad) models inside Redis, from Huggingfac, where [RedisGears](https://developer.redis.com/howtos/redisgears?utm_campaign=write_for_redis) and [RedisAI](https://developer.redis.com/howtos/redisai/getting-started?utm_campaign=write_for_redis) perform a lot of heavy lifting while leveraging in-memory datastore Redis.

 ## Why do we need RedisAI?